 (ll.
 1-5, 37-48)

 As Ricks notes, ‘and seems to weep / the black river of himself’ may be ‘creatively grateful to Marvell’, recalling ‘The river in itself is drowned’ from ‘Upon Appleton House’ ( p.
 128).
-Another of the ‘bog’ poems in North, the sonnet ‘Strange Fruit’, recalls the depiction of Charles I as martyr on the scaffold in the ‘Horatian Ode’—‘But with his keener eye / The axe’s edge did try’ (ll.
-59-60)—with its pun on the Latin acies, meaning both ‘keen eyesight’ and ‘blade’: ‘Beheaded girl, outstaring axe / And beatification, outstaring / What had begun to feel like reverence’ (ll.
-12-13).
+Another of the ‘bog’ poems in North, the sonnet ‘Strange Fruit’, recalls the depiction of Charles I as martyr on the scaffold in the ‘Horatian Ode’ -- ‘But with his keener eye / The axe’s edge did try’ (ll.
+59-60) -- with its pun on the Latin acies, meaning both ‘keen eyesight’ and ‘blade’: ‘Beheaded girl, outstaring axe / And beatification, outstaring / What had begun to feel like reverence’ (ll.
+12-14).
 In the series of interviews with Dennis O’Driscoll collected as Stepping Stones (2009), Heaney attests to ‘the sudden powerful admiration’ that he felt for Marvell while teaching English at a further education college in the early and mid-1970s and writing the poems that were collected in North, citing specifically the ‘Horatian Ode’ and ‘A Nymph Complaining for the Loss of her Fawn’ (c.
 1649).
 Heaney links his reading of Marvell to a new appreciation both of Yeats’s style (in ‘Marvell and Yeats, I was very attracted to a plain style’) and the complexities of Yeats’s political verse (‘the way his affections and disaffections as a citizen and controversialist could get included and transformed’.)
 This ‘sudden powerful admiration’ for Marvell and ‘serious reading’ of Yeats in the mid-1970s are related to Heaney’s own working out ‘of a position or a stance in relation to the place and times we were inhabiting’.

 ‘[S]lashed and dumped’ jolts us to the present of the 1970s and the so-called ‘disappeared’ of the Troubles, whose bodies were in several cases buried in peat bogs.
 The self-inwoven simile is a figure suited in its paradoxical balance to a poem in which the speaker claims to hang beauty and atrocity in the balance, although the final impact of ‘slashed and dumped’ seems to bring us down, with a sickening slam, on the side of atrocity.
-Yet it seems that it is the beauty of the poem itself, and images such as its opening self-inwoven simile, which lift the scales back up.
-This is ‘a morally dubious weighing’, according to John Wilson Foster, which makes ‘art out of suffering’.
+Yet it is apparently the beauty of the poem itself, and images such as its opening self-inwoven simile, which lift the scales back up -- ‘a morally dubious weighing’, according to John Wilson Foster, which makes ‘art out of suffering’.
 But the spirit level of art can also redress the balance between the hope of unity and the reality of division, and in so doing embody the possibility of reconciliation.
-In the fraught [OK?] concordia discors of civil war, the bonds of war may have replaced the bonds of love, but they are bonds nonetheless.
+In the fraught concordia discors of civil war, the bonds of war may have replaced the bonds of love, but they are bonds nonetheless.
 The ‘peculiar attraction’ of the self-inwoven simile, writes Ricks, ‘is that while it acknowledges (as truth must) such a civil war, it can yet at the same time conceive (as hope must) a healing of such strife . . . the reflexive image simultaneously acknowledges the opposing forces and yearns to reconcile them’ (p.
 129).
 This balancing act is what Heaney claims for poetry, and in particular for Yeats’s ‘Meditations’, in ‘Crediting Poetry’.

-In Yeats’s ‘I see Phantoms of Hatred and of the Heart’s Fullness, and of the Coming Emptiness’, the poet turns to the self-inwoven simile to convey his baroque vision of the poetic muses from the top of Thoor Ballylee:
+In the seventh and final part of Yeats’s ‘Meditations’, ‘I see Phantoms of Hatred and of the Heart’s Fullness, and of the Coming Emptiness’, the poet turns to the self-inwoven simile to convey his baroque vision of the poetic muses from the top of Thoor Ballylee:

 Their long legs, delicate and slender, aquamarine their eyes,